Singh-K01/ML-and-AI-projects/Classifying White Blood Cell (WBC) types using Convolutional Neural Networks on stained medical images dataset/README.md

 Monocyte | 6%

 ## The dataset
 White blood cells each belong to one of five sub-types: Basophil, Eosinophil, Lymphocyte, Monocyte, Neutrophil.
 The dataset is a labelled dataset with a supervised learning problem.
-There are approximately 3,000 images for each of 4 different cell types - Eosinophil, Lymphocyte, Monocyte, and Neutrophil.
+There are approximately 410 original (non-augmented) images for each of 4 different cell types - Eosinophil, Lymphocyte, Monocyte, and Neutrophil.
 It can be found on Kaggle: https://www.kaggle.com/paultimothymooney/blood-cells

 ## Project scope
 This project was a proof-of-concept for utilizing CNNs for detection of WBC cell types using image input data.